Fire Protection District History

 In 1970’s, the District was impacted by the passage of Proposition 13, which limited the amount of property tax revenue that the District received.
 In order to survive, the District explored ways to cut operating expenses.
 In 1978 the District entered into a contract with Mid-Valley Fire Protection District (Later to become known as Fresno County Fire Protection District) which already had an agreement with the State of California Department of Forestry for fire protection.
 This brought State firefighters into Fig Garden Fire District and the station became part of Fresno County ‘s Battalion 17.

 Over the years more changes were made to the station.
 The Chief’s residence was converted into a conference/training room and office for the Battalion Chief.
 The north barracks was remodeled and became the living quarters for both shifts.
 The south barracks was converted into a station office, exercise room and an office for the Sheriff’s deputy assigned to the Fig Garden beat.

 On January 1, 2006, the Fig Garden Fire Protection District contracted with the City of Fresno for the delivery of fire protection services.
 The 30-year agreement will provide for the suppression and prevention of fires, emergency medical services, rescue and extrication, hazardous materials response, enforcement of fire codes and arson investigation, and reporting of all fire information under the California Fire Incident Reporting System.

 The fire station number changed from Fresno County station #80 to Fresno City station #20.
-Station 20 houses three firefighters (1 Captain, 1 Engineer, 1 Firefighter) 24 hours a day, 7 days a week on a three-platoon system.
+Station 20 houses three firefighters (1 Captain, 1 Engineer, 1 Firefighter, and 1 Fire Investigator) 24 hours a day, 7 days a week on a three-platoon system.
 The City of Fresno does not employ Paid Call or Volunteer firefighters.